yumin-chen/radipan/README.md

 # Radipan

+_The missing `css` prop API for [🐼 PandaCSS](https://panda-css.com)._

-Radipan is an _"all-in-JS"_ CSS-in-JS engine that allows you to write all your styles in JavaScript.
-All-in-JS.
-No HTML.
-No CSS.
-Just JavaScript!
+Radipan is an all-in-JS CSS-in-JS engine.
+With Radipan, you can write all your styles in JavaScript without the need for HTML or CSS.

-Radipan uses [PandaCSS](https://panda-css.com) as the underlying static CSS extraction framework and provides an **inline** `css` prop for styling your components.

 ## How it works

-Radipan executes a script at built time that runs your code and constructs the virtual DOM tree of your application.
-It then scans the entry component and its child nodes to identify any inline `css` props.
-These props are subsequently parsed and transformed into intermediate PandaCSS code, which generates the static CSS code.
+Radipan operates by running a script during the build process.
+This script scans the entry component and its child nodes, searching for inline `css` props.
+It then transforms these props into intermediate PandaCSS code (`css`, `cva`, etc.), which ultimately generates static CSS code.

+## FAQ

+### • Why use Radipan?

+Radipan supports the widely adopted inline `css` prop syntax, making it compatible with other libraries like Emotion.js and Stitches.js.
+This means you can easily migrate to Radipan, enabling static extraction of CSS at build time, while requiring minimal changes to your existing codebase.

+### • Why not just use PandaCSS directly?

+In addition to the inline `css` prop syntax, Radipan's CSS extractor script also executes your code and builds your application's virtual DOM tree during the build process.
+This additional context allows Radipan to provide additional features like _Recipe Shaking_ and better handle dynamic values within `css` prop, such as referenced values, including runtime references (e.g., values from hooks), which PandaCSS cannot handle very well.

+### • Does Radipan support JSX?

+Yes, Radipan fully supports JSX.
+You can use the exported `jsx` API as the JSX factory for your project, similar to the `jsx` API provided by `@emotion/react`.
+However, we recommend using Radipan without JSX as an all-in-JS solution to avoid XML/HTML syntax in your codebase.

 ## Setup